andreasvirkus/cottage/src/content/thoughts/get-your-scroll-on.md

 scroll animations, the browser does all the heavy lifting and the person is gracefully courted to their `#section` of choice...
 And then a header covers the top 10% of said section 😑.

-Well have I got a solution for you; and basically free!
+Well have I got a solution for you — and basically free!
 Alright, _you smooth talker_, we're good friends by this point, totally free!
 CSS has a helpful `scroll-padding-top` property that you can use.
 Usually you'd apply it to the `html` element along with the scroll behavior